jsstrn/jsstrn.me/content/blog/beware-lame-interview-question.md

 It's not "inside" either.

-It's actually "undefined" because of the hoisted variable.
+The correct answer is `undefined` because of the hoisted variable.

+## Why it's lame

+Actually, the correct answer should be, "Why are you writing code this way in the first place?"

-The question is trying to test your understanding on variable hoisting when using the `var` keyword, but we should not even be using `var` in modern JavaScript in the first place.
+The question is trying to test your understanding on variable hoisting when using the `var` keyword, but any decent programmer would know to use `const` or `let` instead of `var`.

 I would argue that this is not a good type of interview question.
 Being able to answer this question just tests how good of a compiler you are.
 Humans are not machines.
-It's far more important to determine what is bad code and to know how to retify it.
+It's far more important to determine what is bad code and to know how to rectify it.

 The real issue with this code is that it is poorly written.
-All too often I see companies with interviews like these and then they wonder why their programmers write code so poorly.
+All too often I see companies with interviews like these and then they wonder why their programmers write sloppy code.

+## A better question

 A better question might be to present the above code and ask the candidate if they see a problem with the code and then to refactor it so that there's no ambiguity.
 This would test the candidate's ability to identify bad code and to also refactor them.